 Order draft details

 The details page of an order draft is rendered using the Shopping cart app.
+The order draft uses a separate checkout flow that must be configured in this Shopping cart app.

 Create a subpage to the Order draft list page and set it to Hide in menu.
 Enter Visual Editor and add an empty column with the App item type to an empty row.
 Attach the Shopping cart app to it (Figure 4.1).